-Lady Macbeth quotes – Key lines for studying Shakespeare’s Macbeth in KS4 English
+Lady Macbeth quotes – Key lines for studying Macbeth in KS4

 Although she actually appears in around a third of Macbeth, Lady Macbeth’s influence looms large across the text.

-She is shown as a strong and ruthless woman, with vaulting ambition and courage, able to push her husband, ‘brave Macbeth’ to do anything for her (including murder Duncan), yet she ends the play, and her life, as a broken figure, destroyed by the guilt she has fought so hard to suppress.
+Yet she ends the play, and her life, as a broken figure.
+She’s destroyed by the guilt she has fought so hard to suppress.

-The character frequently appears in exam questions, often based on the range of her influence upon Macbeth or the presentation of her as a ‘fiendlike queen”.
+The character frequently appears in exam questions.
+These are often based on the range of her influence upon Macbeth or the presentation of her as a ‘fiendlike queen”.

 As one of Shakespeare’s most powerful and active female characters Macbeth’s ‘dear wife’ provides rich material for essay responses.